jepler/textual-totp/README.md

 `ttotp` never writes secret values to operating system files or stores them in environment variables.
 (but your otp-command might! check any related documentation carefully)

+# Development Status

+I (@jepler) wrote this software because it was useful to me.
+It fits my needs in its current form.
+I maintain it for my own needs and acting on issues and pull requests is unlikely to be a high priority.
+Thank you for your understanding about this!

+I develop the software on Linux, generally Debian Linux.
+I often make compatibility with Debian Oldstable my goal, but this package has only been tested on stable Debian Bookworm with Python 3.11 and almost certainly uses constructs not in Python 3.9.
+Improvements for compatibility on other platforms are welcome.

+In the unlikely event that this project becomes popular, I would want to convert it to a community-run project with multiple maintainers.
+There are some issues in the tracker entered by me that seem like good directions to develop the software in.